 Although many cases of myopia are inherited, there is a growing body of evidence that the less time children spend outdoors and the more time they spend staring at a computer or mobile screen contributes to the onset and/or progression of nearsightedness.

-If your child's myopia is progressing at a rapid rate, contact The Myopia Management Centre at Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake today.
+If your child's myopia is progressing at a rapid rate, contact The Myopia Management Centre at Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake or St. Catharines today.
 We can help slow down or halt myopia progression so your child can enjoy a higher quality of life.